sap-tutorials/sap-build-apps/tutorials/codejam-02-product-detail-page/codejam-02-product-detail-page.md

     ![Connect open page function](images/11b-connect-openpage.png)

 5. Click on the **Open Page** flow function.

+    >On the right-side pane, you can configure the flow function, similar to binding for visual UI components.

     Set **Page** to **Product Details**.

-    >Notice that SAP Build Apps now recognizes that this page requires a page parameter to be passed, and creates a field for you to fill in.
+    >Notice that SAP Build Apps now recognizes that this page requires a page parameter to be passed, and creates a field for you to configure.

     Set **productID** value to **Data item in repeat > current > Id**.